curriculumio/arduino/keyboard-instrument.md

 ## Wiring the Speaker

 Install the 8$\Omega$ speaker with the positive lead in one row and the negative lead in another row at the bottom of the board or in a small, separate breadboard.
-Take a jumper from `pin 8` and wire it to the top of your breadboard on the left side one row down from the other jumpers on the left.
+Take a jumper from `pin 8` and wire it to the left side of the top of your breadboard, one row down from the other jumpers on the left.
 Measure out a flat wire to jump this row to the bottom of your breadboard.
-Either wire it directly to the positive lead of the speaker on the breadboard or use a jumper to connect it to the lead on the small breadboard.
+Then, wire it either directly to the positive lead of the speaker on the breadboard, or use a jumper to connect it to the lead on the small breadboard.

 The setup should match the following diagram if wired to a small breadboard, but should be electrically equivalent if wired on the same board.